Choosing between Spirit vs JetBlue for your next flight?

-Most airlines are not free from the occasional incident.
-Emergency landings are not terribly uncommon, along with wing panel or landing gear trouble.
-For the most part, this does not result in any major harm to the passengers, but we’ll touch on the worst incidents each airline has experienced.
+Most airlines are not free from the occasional minor incident.
+This very rarely results in any major harm to the passengers, but we’ll touch on the worst incidents each airline has experienced.

 Spirit has never had a fatal crash and accident reports have not shown anything major in the last 35 years they’ve been in business.
 The worst incidents have happened during maintenance on the planes as they undergo routine inspection, when passengers are not present.

 JetBlue has also never experienced a fatal crash.
 The worst reported incident happened to the landing gear in 2005 when landing in John F. Kennedy International Airport in New York City.
 The front wheel was abnormally turned, causing it to skid down the runway in flames.
 However, no passengers or flight crew members were injured – maybe a bit jarred.